PoomSmart/EmojiFonts/CAVEATS.md

 ## Blobmoji Emoji

-- Not yet support: skinned handshake, some couple emojis.
+- Somewhat _PNGs only._

 ## OpenMoji Emoji

 - Not yet support: skinned handshake, some couple emojis.

+## Samsung One UI Emoji

+- Eye in speech bubble emoji is not supported.
+- Somewhat _PNGs only._

 ## Notes

-_PNGs only_: They come in PNGs which means adding silhouettes and couple emojis are difficult.
+_PNGs only_: They come in PNGs which means adding silhouettes, handshake and couple emojis are difficult.
 If they were in SVGs, we can simply write a script to remove parts that we do not need.